-You take your luggage into the compartment with you and it can be stored in a recess over the door.
-There’s a two-pin shaver socket near the sink which you can use to charge mobile phones if you have a suitable adaptor.
+You take your luggage into the compartment with you, and it can be stored in a recess over the door.
+There’s a two-pin shaver socket near the sink, which you can use to charge mobile phones if you have a suitable adaptor.

-Do note that travelling by sleeping train in Egypt is by no way luxurious.
+Do note that travelling by sleeping train in Egypt is in no way luxurious.
 The trains are old, the beds are narrow, the food is airline-style coach-class quality, and some carriages smell like cigarettes depending on who was in the booth before you.
 And be prepared for rattling train track noises all night.

-The sleeper train journey is listed to take 13 hours and 20 minutes but trains are notoriously late so factor in another hour or two.
+The sleeper train journey is listed to take 13 hours and 20 minutes, but trains are notoriously late, so factor in another hour or two.